Trade/other name(s): Taxotere

 - If you have any type of liver disease (including hepatitis).
 This drug is cleared from the body mainly by the liver.
 Reduced liver function might result in more drug than expected staying in the body, which could lead to serious side effects.
 Your doctor may need to adjust your dose accordingly.

 - If you have ever been treated with cisplatin or carboplatin (platinum drugs) for lung cancer.
 You might have a higher risk of certain serious side effects from docetaxel.

 - If you have any other medical conditions such as kidney disease, heart disease, diabetes, gout, high blood pressure, or infections.
-These conditions may require changing your medicine dose, regimen, or timing.
+Your doctor may need to monitor you more closely during treatment.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
 This drug may cause problems with the fetus if taken at the time of conception or during pregnancy.
 Check with your doctor about what kinds of birth control can be used with this medicine.
 In pregnant women, treatment with this drug should be used only if the potential benefit to the mother outweighs the risk to the fetus.